jprknight/Office365FiddlerExtension/README.md

 * Colourise sessions in session list.
 Highlight sessions of interest in typical traffic light style.
   * Red -- Typically will be HTTP 403 and HTTP 5xx response codes.
   * Orange -- Typically will be HTTP 401 unauthorised response codes.
 Something expected, though need to be accomanied by a subsequent authentication sucess in a HTTP 200 response.
-  * Green -- Typically will be anything which could be a false positive.
+  * Blue -- Typically will be anything which could be a false positive.
+  * Green -- Typically will be anything which is given the all clear by the inspector.
   * Non-colourised -- Sessions not directly related to Outlook or Exchange.
-Not looking to colourise every session.
 * Add an inspector tab to show request and response information:
   * Request hostname, URL, type.
   * Response code, status code short description.